-- Final papers that exceed six (6) pages will be assessed a per-page over-length charge of $150/page, up to a maximum of eight (8) total pages.
-Standard IEEE Transactions template for Microsoft Word and LaTeX formats can be found at http://www.ieee.org/conferences_events/conferences/publishing/templates.html and follow the guidelines for ComSoc publications (follow the Article Template link).
+- Final papers that exceed six (6) pages will be assessed a per-page over-length charge of US$150/page, up to a maximum of eight (8) total pages.
+View the Manuscript Templates for Conference Proceedings page for Microsoft Word and LaTeX formatted templates that follow the guidelines for ComSoc publications.

 - EDAS requires an abstract to get underway.
 The MILCOM Technical Team suggests using the same abstract that your draft paper will have (required by the template).

 - A draft paper must be submitted for consideration prior to the final closing dates on www.milcom.org under the “Call for Papers”.
 The abstract length generally runs from 200-500 words as a general rule (the template has an example).